comses-education/netlogo-headless-tutorial/README.md

 # Containerizing a NetLogo model

 Welcome!
 This tutorial will walk you through the process of containerizing a NetLogo model.
 To learn more about the importance of containerizing models and the basic principles behind this tool, we invite you to read [our article](https://doi.org/10.18174/sesmo.18074).
 The objective of this tutorial is to provide you with a hands-on experience of the steps involved, without the need to download or run anything locally in your machine.
 Once completed, we expect you to have a basic understanding of what you need to do to containerize and run your NetLogo model using Docker.
 With this knowledge and following the instructions given in [`docs/Next Steps`](docs/Next%20Steps), you should be able to containerize your own mode in your local machine.
+Please note that we assume that you hace completed the [Introduction to Git and GitHub tutorial](https://classroom.github.com/a/SF1_14wJ) beforehand.

 We have structured this repository following the [suggested project organization](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization) by Software Carpentry.
 Feel free to implement this organization within your own project.
 In this tutorial you will containerize the "Wolf Sheep Predation" model from NetLogo's model library.
 We have modified it to create a mock BehaviorSpace experiment (named "experiment1") and included it in the `src` folder of this repository.
 Feel free to explore the contents of this repository before coming back to this page.
 However, we suggest to refrain from modifying them until instructed in the steps below.
 Keep in mind that the tutorial will only allow you to containerize the "Wolf Sheep Predation" model already included in the `src` folder and the containerization will fail if this file is modified.